anisbarhoum/Distributed-Database-Tutorials/tutorials/02-MapReduce/README.md

 - This tutorial is designed to introduce **MapReduce fundamentals** before diving into **Apache Spark**.
 - The examples are implemented using **Python and MRJob**, a lightweight MapReduce framework.
 - Feel free to modify the dataset and experiment with your own text files!

----

-Let me know if you need any tweaks! 🚀